- About Us

 PhD, Geological Sciences, Brown University, 1985

-Professor, Department of Geosciences Professor, Department of Atmospheric Sciences
+Professor, Department of Geosciences and Department of Atmospheric Sciences

 Video by: climatecommunication.org

-Before coming to The University of Arizona, Peck was the founding director of the NOAA Paleoclimatology Program and also the World Data Center For Paleoclimatology, both in Boulder, Colorado.
-While in Boulder, he was also a Fellow at the Institute of Arctic and Alpine Research at the University of Colorado.
+Before coming to the University of Arizona, Peck was the founding director of the NOAA Paleoclimatology Program and the World Data Center for Paleoclimatology, both in Boulder, Colorado.
+While in Boulder, he was also a fellow at the Institute of Arctic and Alpine Research at the University of Colorado.

-Peck has active research programs in North America, South America, Africa and monsoon Asia, most commonly focused on providing paleoenvironmental insights on how key aspects of the Earth’s climate system may change in the future.
-Although much of Peck's work focuses on terrestrial system, he has also participated research cruises to the Arabian Sea, and tropical Atlantic.
-Peck was co-chief scientist with Larry Peterson of the cruise that began the long and rich history of work involving sediments from the Cariaco Basin in the southern Caribbean.
-Peck also has a strong interest in interactions, past, current and future between climate, ice sheets and sea level.
+Peck has active research programs in North America, South America, Australia, Africa, and monsoon Asia, most commonly focusing on providing paleoenvironmental insights into how key aspects of Earth’s climate system may change in the future.
+Although much of Peck's work focuses on terrestrial systems, he also has participated in research cruises to the Arabian Sea and tropical Atlantic.
+Peck was co-chief scientist with Larry Peterson on the cruise that began the long and rich history of work involving sediments from the Cariaco Basin in the southern Caribbean.
+Peck also has a strong interest in past, current, and future interactions among climate, ice sheets, and sea level.

-Overpeck serves on the Board of Reviewing Editors for Science Magazine, and is a founding co-editor of The Edge book series on Environmental Science, Law and Policy, a publication of the University of Arizona Press.
+Peck is a founding co-editor of Summits: Environmental Science, Law, and Policy, a book series published by the University of Chicago Press.
 He teaches in the areas of environmental science, paleoenvironmental (especially climate) dynamics, and science communication.
+He tweets about climate-related issues @TucsonPeck.